Nitrokey/nitrokey-documentation/nextbox/faq.rst

   from trivial to realize.
 Nevertheless, we also see demand for more sophisticated backup solutions and will address this issue.

+**Q:** What to do to run/install/fix Nextcloud App "XYZ"?
+Why does Nextcloud feature XYZ not work?
+  Generally we cannot help in detail for these topics.
+Nextcloud internals and apps are out-of-scope for the NextBox development as we use the stock Docker images provided by Nextcloud.
+  Ultimately, if some NextBox/OS configuration is blocking an app to run properly we for sure will look into fixing it.

 Hardware
 --------